 From the big picture to the tiny details, I can edit your documents, academic papers, and other content into a polished finished product.
-I edit for NGOs, academic researchers (particularly in the social sciences and applied sciences), and any organisation that needs to make sure its English content is clear and targeted.
+I edit for NGOs, businesses, academic researchers (particularly in the social, environmental, and applied sciences, the humanities, and business management), and any organization that needs to make sure its English content is clear and targeted.

 We start with a conversation to help me understand your goals and your audience.
 I’ll also want to see a sample of the content to know what I’ll be working with and to give you a fair estimate.

 I then get to work crafting and polishing the text.
 This may include:

 - basic proofreading — perfecting spelling and grammar.

 - compiling information from diverse sources into a single cohesive document.